luisamiranda/NERS-boiler/README.md

 Then run the `npm start` command again.

-Navigate to `http://localhost:1337/` or if you want to access from a computer other than the one running the program, `http://That.Computers.IP.Address:1337/`.
+Navigate to `http://localhost:1337/` or -- if you want to access from a computer other than the one running the program -- `http://That.Computers.IP.Address:1337/`.

-You're ready to start subbing in your own React components for mine!
+You're ready to start subbing your own React components for mine!